-Our solution to recommend an (one or more) optimal

-configuration (i.e. compute and storage resource allocation) uses Genetic Algorithm (GA) enhanced with principal component analysis (PCA) and feature importance (FI) metrics.
-The results from our modified Genetic Algorithm (\mathbf{mGA}) algorithm show that they reach the maximum fitness (i.e. required configuration) about 22% faster than the generic versions of the algorithm, henceforth denoted as gGA.
+Our solution to recommend an optimal configuration (i.e. compute and storage resource allocation) uses Genetic Algorithm (GA) enhanced with principal component analysis (PCA) and feature importance (FI) metrics.
+The results from our modified Genetic Algorithm (mGA) algorithm show that they reach the maximum fitness (i.e. required configuration) about 22% faster than the generic versions of the algorithm, henceforth denoted as gGA.